akamai/terraform-provider-akamai/docs/data-sources/dns_authorities_set.md

 # akamai_authorities_set

-Use `akamai_authorities_set` data source to retrieve a contract's authorities set.
+Use the `akamai_authorities_set` data source to retrieve a contract's authorities set.
 You use the authorities set when creating new zones.

 ## Example usage